 Governor Phil Murphy announced today the appointment of Charles Barker to the Cannabis Regulatory Commission (CRC) to replace labor leader William Wallace.

 Wallace was replaced after African American advocates were outraged no African American man had been placed on the commission.
 There was also no representative of a national social justice organization.
-Barker, an African American man, is a leader of Rev. Al Sharpton’s National Action Network.
+Charles Barker, an African American man, is a leader of Rev. Al Sharpton’s National Action Network.

 A leader of the UFCW, Wallace will now be appointed as the CRC’s Director of Labor Relations.